anthonyrisinger/cga/README.md

 - Natural motion prediction in Lie algebra
 - No quaternion normalization or gimbal lock
 - Consistent operations throughout the pipeline
+- Singularity-free optimization on the correct manifold

 #### The Balanced Perspective

 Geometric algebra offers genuine value for visual computing, particularly when problems span the graphics-vision boundary.
-The framework reveals the underlying geometric unity of seemingly disparate operations—projection and reconstruction are dual processes operating on the same geometric structures.
+The framework provides a coherent geometric language that can reduce architectural friction in systems requiring consistent geometric reasoning across rendering and reconstruction.

-However, this unification comes with costs.
+However, this coherence comes with clear costs.
 GA operations typically require 3-5× more floating-point operations than specialized algorithms.
-The learning curve equals mastering homogeneous coordinates, quaternions, and Lie groups combined.
-Current library support remains less mature than established tools.
+The learning curve requires understanding homogeneous coordinates, quaternions, and Lie groups combined.
+Current library support remains less mature than established tools like Eigen or OpenCV.

-The sweet spot for GA in visual computing:
+The practical sweet spot for GA in visual computing:
-- Research into novel algorithms
+- Research into novel view synthesis and rendering algorithms
-- Systems requiring geometric consistency
+- Systems requiring geometric consistency across multiple domains
-- Problems involving non-standard geometries
+- Problems involving non-standard camera geometries
-- Educational contexts where clarity matters
+- Educational contexts where conceptual clarity matters
+- Prototyping where development speed outweighs runtime performance
-- Differentiable rendering pipelines
+- Differentiable rendering where uniform gradient computation is valuable

-For production systems with fixed requirements and performance constraints, traditional methods often remain optimal.
-The choice isn't between "old" and "new" but between tools optimized for different requirements.
+For production systems with fixed requirements and tight performance constraints, traditional methods often remain optimal.
+The engineering decision balances architectural elegance and numerical robustness against raw performance and ecosystem maturity.

-As visual computing increasingly merges graphics and vision—in AR/VR, neural rendering, and computational photography—the value of a unified geometric framework grows.
-GA provides the mathematical foundation for systems where geometric consistency and algorithmic elegance justify the computational investment.
+As visual computing increasingly merges graphics and vision—in AR/VR, neural rendering, and computational photography—the value of consistent geometric reasoning grows.
+GA provides one mathematical foundation for such systems, trading computational efficiency for architectural coherence when that tradeoff aligns with project requirements.

 #### Exercises